Onigiri: Yaki-onigiri

 Yaki-onigiri (焼きおにぎり "grilled onigiri") are first shaped by compacting white rice, then grilling it until brown, then coating with soy sauce or miso, and finally broiling it.
 Yaki-onigiri is also sold commercially as frozen food.

 Miso-onigiri (味噌おにぎり) is mainly in eastern Japan.
-Miso is used as fillings, sometimes mixed with green onion, or spread over and roasted as a variant of yaki-onigiri.
+Miso is used as filling, sometimes mixed with green onion, or spread over and roasted as a variant of yaki-onigiri.

 Age-onigiri

 Age-onigiri (揚げおにぎり "fried onigiri") are first shaped by compacting white rice, then frying it in a frying pan or wok using cooking oil until it is golden brown.
 Because of the oil, the flavor is richer than yaki-onigiri.
 If eating it as is, it can be seasoned with soy sauce, miso, or salt.

 To eat it in a soup, first place it in a bowl.
 Add condiments such as chives, miyakogusa, wasabi, grated ginger, nori, umeboshi plum, and pour hot Japanese-style soup stock.
 Eat while breaking up the onigiri that have absorbed the soup stock.

 There are several variations of the age-onigiri.
 For example, there is a version where the rice being fried has Japanese flavoring, such as takikomi gohan.
 There is also a Western style variation where melted cheese is used as the filling, the rice is deep-fried with western ingredients such as ketchup and curry, and the onigiri is topped with a western-style soup.